bbc/simorgh/src/integration/README.md

 ## Can I just write integration tests and forget about unit tests since integration tests tests

 You might then think it makes sense to only write integration tests but there are downsides to integration tests.
 One downside is that integration tests are brittle.
 Because integration tests test a lot of moving parts there are a lot of things that can go wrong and finding where the problem lies can be like finding a needle in a haystack.
 Unit tests can help signal where we need to make a fix.
 It's also very difficult to cover all possible test cases of an application using only integration tests.
-It's much faster and easier to writes tests various states of a React component with unit testing than it is with integration testing.
+It's much faster and easier to writes tests for various states of a React component with unit testing than it is with integration testing.

 ## What is JSDOM?